Best CRM for Customer Service: 15 Tools Compared (2026)

 15. Bitrix24

-Bitrix24 is a comprehensive business platform that includes CRM, project management, communication tools, and a contact center.
-The CRM handles contacts, deals, and customer interactions, while the built-in contact center supports email, phone, live chat, and social media channels.
-For smaller teams, the free plan includes basic CRM and communication features for up to 5 users.
+Bitrix24 is a broad business platform that bundles CRM, project management, communication tools, and a contact centre.
+The CRM side handles contacts, deals, and customer interactions.
+The built-in contact centre supports email, phone, live chat, and social media channels.
+The free plan covers basic CRM and communication features for up to 5 users.

 Key Features: